nrpieper/wow-misspelled/Deploy.md

 Git add a new tag for the new version number:

 1. Vscode: Ctrl+shift+p -> 'Git: Create Tag'
-2. Push the tag to GitHub to trigger the Travis-CI.com build pipeline: VSCode: Ctrl+shift+p -> 'Git: Push (Follow Tags)'
+2. Push the tag to GitHub to trigger the Github Actions build pipeline: VSCode: Ctrl+shift+p -> 'Git: Push (Follow Tags)'

-Note: Pipeline script: .travis.yml
+Note: Pipeline script: .github\workflows\release.yml

 ### **Verify**

-- Check https://app.travis-ci.com to watch build.
+- Check https://github.com/nrpieper/wow-misspelled/actions to watch build.
 - When finished confirm new release is available on github: https://github.com/nrpieper/wow-misspelled
-- Check Curse to see if the latest version deployed successfully:
+- Check CurseForge to see if the latest version deployed successfully: https://www.curseforge.com/wow/addons/misspelled